Estimation of electric conductivity of the quark gluon plasma via asymmetric heavy-ion collisions

-According to lattice QCD simulations, the electric conductivity of the QGP is estimated as \cite{Deng:2012pc}
+According to lattice QCD simulations, the electric conductivity of the QGP is estimated as

-where the sum in the electromagnetic vertex factor is taken over the flavors and $B$ is a coefficient that depend on the calculations.
-If we consider $u$, $d$, and $s$ quarks, $ C_{\rm EM} = 8 \pi \alpha_{EM} /3. $ The value of the coefficient $B$ differs among calculations: $B \simeq 0.4$ in Refs.~\cite{Aarts:2007wj,Ding:2010ga} and $B\simeq 7$ in Ref.~\cite{Gupta:2003zh}.
+where the sum in the electromagnetic vertex factor is taken over the flavors and $B$ is a coefficient.
+If we consider $u$, $d$, and $s$ quarks, $ C_{\rm EM} = 8 \pi \alpha_{\rm EM} /3. $ The value of the coefficient $B$ differs among calculations: $B \simeq 0.4$ in Refs.~\cite{Aarts:2007wj,Ding:2010ga} and $B\simeq 7$ in Ref.~\cite{Gupta:2003zh}.
 On the other hand, perturbative QCD calculations predicts $\sigma \simeq 6 T/e^2$ \cite{Arnold:2003zc}, which is much larger than the values from lattice QCD simulations.

 As for $\tau$, we take the time scale that the radial flow starts, $\tau \sim 1$ fm/$c$.
-If we take typical values for the other parameters, $T \sim 200 \ {\rm MeV}$, $\epsilon \sim 1$, and $B \sim 1$, the total transfered charge is estimated as
+If we take typical values for the other parameters, $T \sim 200 \ {\rm MeV}$ and $\epsilon \sim 1$, the total transfered charge is estimated as

 Now we can roughly evaluate $A d'_e$.
 Let us choose the events in which the numbers of positive and negative hadrons are equal, $\bar N_+ = \bar N_-$, and assume that $n$ charges have been transfered by the electric field.
 Then, the number $n$ can be written as \footnote{ Note that $A d'_e = A d_e$ for $\bar N_+=\bar N_-$. }